 In order for SMBC Group to realize and maintain a sustainable growth in corporate value as a "Top Tier Global Financial Group," each one of our colleagues should think and judge on their own if their actions meet the expectations and requirements of customers, markets, and other stakeholders, not just if they are compliant with laws and regulations.
 SMBC Group has established "Principles of Action on Compliance and Risk" for every colleague to hold onto as a "keystone" of their daily business.
 The principles include "Business based on the Risk Appetite Framework" and "We will conduct business operations with risk ownership of the risks, such as credit risk, market risk, liquidity risk, operational risk, and conduct risk, that arise in our own business."
-Concrete measures include internal surveys for monitoring the compliance awareness and risk sensitivity of our colleagues as well as internal training for fostering a sound risk culture.
+Relevant concrete measures to foster a sound risk culture include internal surveys for monitoring the compliance awareness and risk sensitivity of our colleagues, as well as communication of messages from top management to employees and internal training.